-Table 5.3 below presents the evaluation results of models built using NSL-KDD and UNSW-NB15 normalized and unnormalized feature selected data.
+Table 11 below presents the evaluation results of models built using NSL-KDD and UNSW-NB15 normalized and nonnormalized feature selected data.
 Normalization typically improves performance and decrease computation time [4], [5], the boldly written values indicate the increase in performances or decrease in computational time on models built without normalization, and the italic written values indicate surprising results.
-It can be seen that in the case of NSL-KDD, the performances of distance-related classifiers, SVM and KNN both expected to improve after normalization [40], [53], are contrary.
-KNN's performance decreases whereas SVM's performance drastically improved, however, SVM's poor performances on unnormalized NSL-KDD raises a question about the reliability of the dataset, especially given that the performance of SVM is not severely affected by lack of normalization in UNSW-NB15.
-NB which is not a distance-based classifier also achieves two opposing results; with NSL-KDD, it performs surprisingly poor on the unnormalized dataset and improved drastically on normalized NSL-KDD, however, with UNSW-NB15, it instead expectedly performs well on the normalized dataset and performs better on the unnormalized dataset with both performances in close range.
-RF also achieves two opposing performances across the two datasets; with NSL-KDD, it performs better without normalization and, on the contrary, it performs better with normalization on UNSW-NB15.
-Only ANN performs as anticipated, with its performances both relatively better after normalization across the two datasets.
-Thus, since with UNSW-NB15, the performance of 4 classifiers have improved after normalization and similarly, performances of 3 of the 5 classifiers have also improved after normalization with NSL-KDD, it can be deduced that normalization, although its importance in IDS tasks is often ignored [4], does certainly improve model performances in IDS.
+It can be seen that in the case of NSL-KDD, the performances of distance-related classifiers, SVM and KNN both expected to improve after normalization [40], [53], were contrary.
+KNN's performance decreases whereas SVM's performance drastically improved.
+Given that the performance of SVM is not severely affected by lack of normalization in UNSW-NB15, the SVM's poor performances on non-normalized NSL-KDD raises a question about the reliability of the dataset.
+NB which is not a distance-based classifier also achieves two opposing results; with NSL-KDD, it performs surprisingly poor on non-normalized dataset and improved drastically on normalized NSL-KDD, however, with UNSW-NB15, it instead expectedly performed well on normalized dataset and improved its performance on non-normalized dataset with both performances in close range.
+RF also achieves two opposing performances across the two datasets; with NSL-KDD, it performed better without normalization and, on the contrary, it performed better with normalization on UNSW-NB15.
+Only ANN performed as expected, with its performances across the two datasets relatively better after normalization.
+Thus, as the performance of 4 classifiers on UNSW-NB15 has improved after normalization and similarly the performance of 3 of the 5 classifiers also improved after normalization with NSL-KDD, it can be deduced that normalization, although its importance in IDS tasks is often ignored [4], does certainly improve model performances in IDS.
 These findings are consistent with Wang et al., [4], who compare four different normalizations for anomaly intrusion detection using SVM, PCA, and KNN.
 In the case of computational time, most of the NSL-KDD and UNSW-NB15 models correspondingly observed a similar pattern of behavior except KNN which, unlike the rest, seen an increase in computational time after normalization.
-This, essentially, is as expected [40].
-The computational time of RF and NB is also quite acceptable giving that they both do not necessarily need normalization [40], [54].
+This is essentially as expected [40].
+Both RF and NB do not necessarily need normalization [40], [54], thus their computational time with and without normalization are low and correspondingly close.
 Similarly, in both datasets, the NB models achieved the best and lowest computational time whereas SVM achieved the opposite.
-Therefore, it can be deduced that the normalization does also reduce computational time in addition to improving performance.
-From an overall perspective, the sum of computational time taken by the normalization-based models is considerably lower than those built with unnormalized data in both NSL-KDD and UNSW-NB15 as shown in Table 5.4 below, this is similar to what was observed on analyzing individual models.
+Therefore, it can be deduced that normalization does also reduce computational time in addition to improving performance.
+From an overall perspective, the sum of computational time taken by the normalization-based models is considerably lower than that of the models built with non-normalized data in both NSL-KDD and UNSW-NB15 as shown in Table 12, this is similar to what is observed on analyzing individual models.